mistral2e/Piggott_APSM_monitoring/Testbench.md

 + 12 Coils, 1.6mm Cu wire, 3 coils per line, star connection

 ## Measuring Equipment
-The following Equipment for measuring the voltage are used:
+The following equipment for measuring the voltage are used:
 + Oscilloscope Keysight InfiniiVision 2000
 + Mikrocontroller ESP8266